mozilla-mobile/outreachy-UX-2020/.github/ISSUE_TEMPLATE/review-firefox-preview-.md

 ---
 name: 'Review Firefox Preview '
-about: 'Review Firefox Preview and '
+about: 'Contribute by reviewing Firefox Preview, listing its three biggest issues from your point of view and suggesting design improvements'
 title: ''
 labels: ''
 assignees: ''